MIchaelMainer/Word-Add-in-HTML-canvas/ReadMe.md

 6. Run the default gulp task by running ```gulp``` from the project's root directory.
 If the TypeScript definitions aren't updated, you'll get an error here.
 7. Create a network share, or [share a folder to the network](https://technet.microsoft.com/en-us/library/cc770880.aspx) and place the [manifest-word-add-in-canvas.xml](manifest-word-add-in-canvas.xml) manifest file in it.

 You've deployed this sample add-in at this point.
-Now you need to let Word know where to find the add-in.
+Now you need to let Word 2016 for Windows know where to find the add-in.

 1. Launch Word and open a document.
 2. Choose the **File** tab, and then choose **Options**.